Picture the scene…

-Obviously, I know how important it is to get along with them, etc, but are there any giveaway signs you look for so I can just avoid the worst ones?
-Thanks!”– Amy, UK
+Obviously, I know how important it is to get along with them, etc, but are there any giveaway signs I should look for?

-Nowadays it’s possible to achieve a PT certificate in less time than it takes to binge watch Prison Break on Netflix, so I’ve put together my handy list of 10 things to watch out for in a bad personal trainer.
+Nowadays it’s possible to achieve a PT qualification in less time than it takes to binge watch a show on Netflix, so in a world where everyone’s a trainer, I’ve put together my handy list of 10 things to watch out for.

-If your prospective trainer (or your current one) is guilty of a lot of those featured below, you might want to put some different hustle behind your muscle!
+If your prospective coach (or your current one) is guilty of a lot of those featured below, you might want to put some different hustle behind your muscle!

 1. No Results

 A personal trainer should have the results they preach about.